danbettles/morf/README.md

 # Morf

 Morf is used to filter request-parameters *en masse*.
-It is configured with an array of definitions that describe each parameter you're interested in, and serves-up valid, type-cast values; it'll spit-out an exception when something's overtly wrong.
+It is configured with an array of definitions that describes each parameter you're interested in, and serves-up valid, type-cast values; it'll spit-out an exception when something's overtly wrong.

 For safety's sake, Morf is strict and opinionated, and uses PHP built-ins whenever possible.